Stausssi/sink/docs/usage.md

     add <dependency>                Add and install a dependency in the form of 'owner/repo:dependency' -d, --dest, --destination:  Optional, The local destination to download the file(s) into -v, --version:              Optional, The version (git tag) to download
+        --no-gitignore:             Optional, Do not add the dependency to the .gitignore file

     remove <dependency>             Remove and uninstall a dependency in the form of 'owner/repo/dependency'
 ```